trupalukani/ENSE-805-Deforestation-Viz/README.md

 ## Our Commercial 🎥

-Visit [Introductory Video](https://www.youtube.com/watch?v=a6ZL5f-hJaw) for our platform's commercial video.
+Visit [Commercial](https://www.youtube.com/watch?v=a6ZL5f-hJaw) for our platform's commercial video.

 ## Introductory Video 🎥